-Sterilize or Sterilization-The process which makes something free from living cells, organisms and pathogens (including spores). removes or kills all forms of microbial life, including transmissible agents (such as fungi, bacteria, viruses and spore forms) by use of an autoclave or dry heat sterilizer.
+Sterilize or Sterilization-The process which makes something free from living cells, organisms and pathogens (including spores). as fungi, bacteria, viruses and spore forms) by use of an autoclave or dry heat sterilizer.

-Tub-A standalone, open vessel that is filled with water and in which the client's feet are placed during a pedicure.
+Tub A standalone, open vessel that is filled with water and in which the client's feet are placed during a pedicure.